ursnj/nayan/packages/react-native/README.md

 ## 🤝 Contributing

 We welcome contributions!
-See the [contribution guide](https://github.com/ursnj/nayan/blob/main/CONTRIBUTING.md) to learn how to contribute to the repository and development workflow.
+See the [contribution guide](https://www.nayanui.com/contributions) to learn how to contribute to the repository and development workflow.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ursnj/nayan/blob/main/LICENSE) file for details.

 ---